Textile Technology Goes Way Beyond the Surface - Crypton Blog

 In the groundbreaking book, Textile Technology and Design: From Interior Space to Outer Space, contributing essayist Alexa Griffith Winton explores the evolving role of textiles as “an interstitial interface” in the context of contemporary design practice “in which advanced computational and fabrication technologies combine to create textiles capable of both reacting to their surrounding environs and responding to their inhabitants.”

-Winton argues this evolution is literally changing the way textiles, objects, and buildings are designed, “facilitating new ways of addressing the human body at every scale, from nano-objects to large-scale buildings.
-Designers and artists are making use of this technology in provocative ways and consequently envisioning new means of connecting humans to our built environment.”
+Winton argues this evolution is literally changing how textiles, objects, and buildings are designed, “facilitating new ways of addressing the human body at every scale, from nano-objects to large-scale buildings.
+Designers and artists use this technology provocatively and envision new means of connecting humans to our built environment.”

 She’s right.

 While technological innovation and textiles may appear to be distinct disciplines, in reality, they share more in common than many realize.
-Advances in textile technology have enabled designers to do more with fabric than they previously thought possible?and Crypton is excited to be on the leading edge of these advancements.
+Advances in textile technology have enabled designers to do more with fabric than they previously thought possible, and we are excited to be on the leading edge of these advancements.

-As most specifiers know by now, Crypton begins with the formulation of patented chemistry that imparts permanent resistance to spills, odors, and stains.
+As most specifiers know by now, our performance fabric begins with the formulation of patented chemistry that imparts permanent resistance to spills, odors, and stains.
 What may not be as obvious is the fact that these formulas are developed by combining a variety of active ingredients that are screened for environmental and human health concerns (no plasticizers, PVC, flame retardants (FR), or harmful chemicals) before being processed through a series of baths and ovens that encapsulate each and every fiber and integrate a moisture barrier.
-Breathability isn’t sacrificed in the process, however; the pores in Crypton fabric are large enough to allow the passage of individualized water molecules (e.g., vapor) but are impermeable to droplets, enabling it to meet ASTM’s E-96 standard for breathability.
+Breathability isn’t sacrificed in the process; however, the pores in our fabric are large enough to allow the passage of individualized water molecules (e.g., vapor) but are impermeable to droplets, enabling it to meet ASTM’s E-96 standard for breathability.

 Our fabrics are also treated to prohibit the growth of molds like Aspergillus niger (“black mold”) and the spread bacteria like Staphylococcus aureus (“staph infection”).
 Additionally, they can be completely disinfected thanks to our proprietary, EPA-registered quaternary hospital-grade disinfectant that kills E. coli, hepatitis A and B, herpes simplex 1 and 2, HIV, influenza, staphylococcus, streptococcus (“strep throat”), salmonella, and more.